 can also view the latest version of cqlshrc online.

 Force color output

 Specify the browser to use for displaying cqlsh help.
 This can be one of the supported browser names (e.g.

 firefox) or a browser path followed by

-- Keyspace to authenticate to, should be used in conjunction
+Keyspace to authenticate to should be used in conjunction with

 In addition to supporting regular CQL statements, cqlsh also supports a number of special commands that are not part of CQL.
 These are detailed below.

 Sets the consistency level for operations to follow.
 Valid arguments include:

 - ANY - ONE - TWO - THREE - QUORUM - ALL - LOCAL_QUORUM - LOCAL_ONE - SERIAL - LOCAL_SERIAL